Josiadit/home-gallery/README.md

 are transmitted.

-For reverse image lookups (similar image search), object detection and face recognition, HomeGallery uses the its own public API at `api.home-gallery.org`.
+For reverse image lookups (similar image search), object detection and face recognition, this program uses the the public API from xemle's Home Gallery `api.home-gallery.org`.
 This public API supports low powered devices such as the SoC Raspberry PI and all preview images are send to this public API by default.
 No images or privacy data are kept.